-Allows to select a method for memory access while the CPU is running.
 If SYStem.MemAccess is not Denied, it is possible to read from memory, to write to memory and to set software breakpoints while the CPU is executing the program.
 For more information, see SYStem.CpuBreak and SYStem.CpuSpot.

 AHB, AXI, APB, Depending on which memory access ports are available on the chip, the memory access is done through the specified bus.
+Cerberus The memory access is done through an Infineon proprietary Cerberus module.
+This memory access is only available and selectable on a few Infineon processors and only by script or in the command line.
 DAP For SoC-600, DAP must not be used anymore.
 Use AXI or AHB instead, depending on what the chip offers.
 A run-time memory access is done via the Arm SoC-400 Debug Access Port (DAP).
 This is only possible if a DAP is available on the chip and if the memory bus is connected to it (Cortex, CoreSight).
-NOTE : The debugger accesses the memory bus and cannot see caches.
+NOTE: The debugger accesses the memory bus and cannot see caches.
 Run-time memory access via the DAP is not possible on the TRACE32 Instruction Set Simulator.
-Denied No memory access is possible while the CPU is executing the program.
-Enable CPU (deprecated) Used to activate the memory access while the CPU is running on the TRACE32 Instruction Set Simulator and on debuggers which do not have a fixed name for the memory access method.
-StopAndGo Temporarily halts the core(s) to perform the memory access.
-Each stop takes some time depending on the speed of the JTAG port, the number of the assigned cores, and the operations that should be performed.
-For more information, see below.